 There are so many different types of a gazebo, therefore, asking how long will a gazebo last can vary from one gazebo to another gazebo?

-You can purchase metal gazebos, wooden gazebos, pop up gazebos and canopies, as well as event shelters and all will last varying amounts of time.
+You can purchase metal gazebos, wooden gazebos, pop-up gazebos, and canopies, as well as event shelters and all, which will last varying amounts of time.

 The difference between how long each type of gazebo will last is mainly down to the purpose of it in the first place.

-For example, pop up gazebos aren’t going to last as long as a ‘hardtop’ because pop-ups are meant for fast set up, to provide shade and protection against rain in a variety of locations and easy to transport.
+Pop-up gazebos wouldn’t last as long as a ‘hardtop’ because they’re meant for fast set up, to provide shade and protection against rain, and easy to transport.

 Read below where we explain each type in further detail.

 How Long do Pop up Gazebos and Instant Canopies Last?